yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 double downloads.

 ### Preloads "jumping the queue"
-While working on preload, it was considered a panacea that will enable us to "PRELOAD ALL THE THINGS!" and solve the discovery problem in web content.
+While preload was being developed, it was considered a panacea that would allow us to "PRELOAD ALL THE THINGS!" and solve the discovery problem in web content.
-However, it turned out that things are not that simple.
+However, it turned out things are not that simple.
-One concern with using preloads is that early discovery also means that we rely more heavily on the server to prioritize the content according to HTTP/2 priorities, and avoid blocking high-priority content on low-priority one.
+One concern with using preloads is that early discovery also means we rely more heavily on the server to prioritize the content according to HTTP/2 priorities, and avoid delaying high-priority resources in favour of low-priority ones.
 And since in HTTP/2 the browser has no request queue, discovered resources are immediately sent to the server with their appropriate HTTP/2 priority.